The Advanced Development Portal is currently OPEN.

 If your application is not successful the project may be resubmitted if substantially reworked.
 A project that has been declined for Early Development can be considered for Advanced Development or Market Travel if it has advanced sufficiently.

-Four and six weeks from the date that we acknowledge receipt of a completed application.
+Between six to eight weeks from the date that Screen NSW acknowledges receipt of a completed application.

 If you would like to provide us with feedback, or believe you have cause for complaint, please consult our Feedback, Review and Formal Complaints Procedures.